LanarsInc/compose-easy-route/README.md

 ```

 ### Multiple NavHosts
 Sometimes you want to create another NavHost that is independent from main NavHost (e.g. when implementing bottom navigation or bottom sheet).
 For that you will need to define a navigation graph, and mark it as `independent`, so ComposeEasyRoute will know that this navigation graph is separate from main navigation graph.
-Also, for independent graphs we don't need the `start` parameter, because `startDirection` will be passed right into `EasyRouteNavHost`.
+Also, for independent graphs we don't need the `start` parameter, because `startDestination` will be passed right into `EasyRouteNavHost`.

 **NOTE:** Independent graphs can't be defined as children of other graphs.
 ```kotlin